Linux Kernel Architecture: Core Subsystems Deep Dive

 Protection Rings

-The x86 architecture provides four privilege levels (rings):
+The x86 architecture provides four privilege levels (rings), but Linux only uses two:

 Core Kernel Subsystems